 - Sustaining Plant Life:

-- Support for Agricolture:
+- Support for Agriculture:

 - Biodiversity:

 Soil provides a foundation for plant growth.
 It serves as a medium in which plants anchor their roots, extract nutrients and water, and find stability.
-Without soil, most terrestrial plants woold struggle to survive.
+Without soil, most terrestrial plants would struggle to survive.

 Different Types of Soils

-Alluvial Soil
+1. Alluvial Soil

-Alluvial soil is one of the best soils that require the least water due to its high porosity.
+Alluvial soil is one of the best soils that requires the least water due to its high porosity.
 The consistency of alluvial soil varies from drift sand to rich, loamy soil to silty clays.
 India is one of the richest countries in the world in terms of alluvial soil, which covers over 46 per cent of its total surface area.

 Characteristics: